artemysfr/single_chan_pkt_fwd/README.md

 Part of the source has been copied from the Semtech Packet Forwarder (with permission).

-Maintainer: Thomas Telkamp <thomas@telkamp.eu>

 Features
 --------
-- listen on configurable frequency and spreading factor
+- listen on runtime configurable frequency and spreading factor
 - SF7 to SF12
 - status updates
 - can forward to two servers